 Club Sports Scheduling Timeline and Process

-- The Department of Physical Education and Athletics relays Griswold Stadium field availability to the Office of Student Engagement by the first day of classes for both the fall and spring semesters.
+- The Department of Physical Education and Athletics relays Griswold Stadium field availability to the Office of Student Engagement within the first two weeks for both the fall and spring semesters.

-- The Director of Student Engagement and the Club Sports Coordinator meet with the Club Sports Team Captains during the first week of classes to work through practice and game time requests.
+- The Club Sports Coordinator meet with the Club Sports Team Captains within the week of receiving field availability from Athletics practice and game time requests.

 - Once Student Engagement has all of the requested times, they are relayed back to Physical Education and Athletics by sport.